Salesforce

 Information

-For information on why an SSL Certificate is required for SSL Inspection, seeĀ SSL Inspection
+For information on why an SSL Certificate is required for SSL Inspection, see SSL Inspectionimage.png

 You may choose to install a certificate manually, as per this article: